 Here is the logical form of the argument for evolution by natural selection as an explanation of speciation:

-(1) The genetic structure of organisms largely determine the phenotypical (physical) structure of organisms.
+(1) The genetic structure of organisms largely determines the phenotypical (physical) structure of organisms.

-(2) The genetic structure of organisms naturally change over time—due primarily, though not exclusively, to random mutations.
+(2) The genetic structure of organisms naturally changes over time—due primarily, though not exclusively, to random mutations.